HugoUlm/FirstApiProject/README.md

 # First API-project

 First API-project using C#.
-Very simple application.

-WPF-app that fetches recipies from API.
+A very basic WPF-app that fetches recipies from API